 With increased mobile users comes an increasingly more valuable attack vector, which threat actors will exploit using mobile malware.

 What is Mobile Malware?

-Mobile malware is a malicious software that targets smartphones, tablets, and other mobile devices with the end goal of gaining access to private data.
-Although Mobile Malware is not as prolific as it’s counterpart (malware that attacks traditional workstation) it’s a growing threat for all organizations.
+Mobile malware is malicious software that targets smartphones, tablets, and other mobile devices to gain access to private data.
+Although Mobile Malware is not as prolific as it’s counterpart (malware that attacks traditional workstations) it’s a growing threat for all organizations.

-There are various different types of mobile malware (and methods of deployment) that threat actors use to gain access to smartphones.
+Threat actors use various types of mobile malware (and deployment methods) to access smartphones.
 To help keep your organization safe, it’s important to know each of them.

 Types of Mobile Malware